sQu4rks/CICD-Hands_On/sections/03_run-project.md

 To get the redis container downloaded and running, do the same thing using `docker run redis` which will pull the latest version of redis from DockerHub and start the container.

-### Build and run the Docker container
+## Build and run the Docker container

-Use the Dockerfile in the repository to build the app using `docker build --tag guestbook`

 To run both images locally we can use docker Compose, which is a tool for defining and running multi-container Docker applications.
 Refer to the `docker-compose.yaml` file in the repository.

-To build the images with Compose, use `docker-compose build`.
+To build the images with Compose, you can use `docker-compose build`.
 To start them use `docker-compose up` and to stop the containers `docker-compose down`.
+In our case we have already build the image with Docker and pushed it to DockerHub, where the images can be pulled from anywhere.